tomkingchen/tomkingblog/content/posts/setup-meross-smart-opener.md

 draft: false
 ---

+Instead of talking about Kubernetes and Observability, this post is all about home automation.
+I have long been wanting to make my garage door control a bit smarter than using the usual remotes.
+Recently I was finally able to found a cheap and easy solution!
+It all started with [this Ozbargain deal](https://www.ozbargain.com.au/node/885492).

-A bit of change from my usual tech topics.
-In this post, I’ll guide you through the steps I followed to set up Meross Smart Garage Door Opener (MSG100) with Merlin Roller Door (MR555MYQ).
+So this post I’ll guide you through the steps I followed to set up Meross Smart Garage Door Opener (MSG100) with Merlin Roller Door (MR555MYQ).
 I hope it proves helpful to anyone with the same roller door model.

 ### What I got